giantcarlos/mini-tracker-client/README.md

-# **Mini Tracker (Client/Front-End)**
+# **Miniature Tracker (Client/Front-End)**

-Mini Tracker is an application used to catalog D&D and Tabletop RPG miniatures.
+Miniature Tracker is an application used to catalog D&D and Tabletop RPG miniatures.

 ### **Features and Objectives**